Aro Valley: Nineteenth century

 Early tribal occupants of the Aro Valley included Ngāti Mutunga, Ngāti Ruanui, Muaūpoko and Ngāti Mamoe.
 In the 1830s Taranaki iwi Te Āti Awa settled at its western end.
 The stream itself was an important food source for Māori.
-It was called Waimapihi – in Maori, "the stream or bathing place" of Mapihi, a local chieftainess of Muaūpoko and Ngāti Mamoe descent.
+It was called Waimapihi – in Māori, "the stream or bathing place" of Mapihi, a local chieftainess of Muaūpoko and Ngāti Mamoe descent.
 These small communities adapted as best they could to the influx of British settlers that began in 1840, but they took a blow in 1855 when an earthquake raised the low-lying land draining the marshes and cutting off their main source of both food and flax for trading.
 This misfortune, combined with widespread illness, migration back to Taranaki to settle land disputes, and pressure from settlers for land, gradually saw the Māori population of Te Aro dwindle.

 The land was part of the New Zealand Company purchase in 1839.
-It was first developed by settler Wellingtonians as a working-class residential suburb in around 1860, the Aro Valley featured small, narrow sections with closely built wooden or corrugated-iron houses.
+It was first developed by settler Wellingtonians as a working-class residential suburb in around 1860, Aro Valley featured small, narrow sections with closely built wooden or corrugated-iron houses.

-In the 1840 Plan of Wellington, the Aro Valley consisted of Wordsworth, Aro and Epuni Streets, as well as St John Street, which connected Aro Street and what became known as The Terrace.
+In the 1840 Plan of Wellington, Aro Valley consisted of Wordsworth, Aro and Epuni Streets, as well as St John Street, which connected Aro Street and what became known as The Terrace.
 Of the 13 freehold acres available for European settlers, nine were in Epuni Street.
-European settlement grew as Maori left the area, including Te Āti Awa who returned to Taranaki in the 1850–60s.
-Also, in 1855, the opening of the Old Bullock Track meant the valley became an access route for Karori settlers.
-The only other route to Karori followed what is now Glenmore Street from Thorndon.
+European settlement grew as Māori left the area, including Te Āti Awa who returned to Taranaki in the 1850–60s.
+The valley increased in prominence with the opening of the Old Bullock Track, which allowed the valley to serve as an additional access route to Karori and which settlers would use when buying or selling goods in Wellington.

-Devon Street in the north of Aro Valleys principal developer, William Adams and Elizabeth Adams, came from the Southern UK county of Devon.
-He purchased land here in 1885 and some of the houses built were occupied by his son and daughter in law Maxwell and Lila Adams.
+Devon Street in the north of Aro Valley was developed by William Adams, who came from the English county of Devon.
+Adams purchased land here in 1885 and some of the houses built were occupied by his son and daughter-in-law Maxwell and Lila Adams.

 Twentieth century

-A route of the Wellington tramway system was opened in 1904, connecting Aro Street to the Wellington railway station via the city center; it closed in 1957.
+A route of the Wellington tramway system was opened in 1904, connecting Aro Street to the Wellington railway station via the city centre; it closed in 1957.